Best Headphones Buying Guide: Welcome to TechRadar's round-up of the best headphones you can buy on any budget in 2018.

 - These are the best wireless headphones of 2017

-Pros: No outside interference, control your music without your phone
+Pros: No outside interference, built-in music controls

 We all know that Bose are renowned for their sound quality and that is what it is offering up here.

 These headphones aim for a well-balanced and realistic sound with a certain emphasis on the bassline and they have been designed to be a crowd pleaser and a good all-rounder for listening to various types of music.
 While not marketed as noise-cancelling, the sealed acoustic in-ear design aided by the StayHear Ultra Tips is designed to help keep them well-buried and reduce the amount of sound that leaks out around you.

 Many in-ear headphones start to ache after a while but the StayHear Ultra Tips have been designed with comfort in mind and attempt to remain soft while providing a secure fit.
 With three sizes available, you can choose the size that best fits your ear shape so they remain comfortable no matter how long you wear them.

 With the in-ear design being fully immersive, you can experience the quality of the Bose sound with minimal distraction and concentrate on the clear-cut sound that the manufacturer promises they produce.